 To protect KVMs with Acronis Cyber Backup 12.5, you need Acronis Cyber Backup Advanced Virtual Host license: with one license you can install an unlimited number of Agents inside virtual machines on a single host.

-To protect KVMs with Acronis Cyber Protect 15 in on-premises deployment mode, you need Acronis Cyber Backup Advanced Virtual Host license or Acronis Cyber Protect Advanced Virtual Host license (or Universal License): with one license you can install an unlimited number of Agents inside virtual machines on a single host.
+To protect KVMs with Acronis Cyber Protect 15 in on-premises deployment mode, you need Acronis Cyber Protect - Backup Advanced Virtual Host license or Acronis Cyber Protect Advanced Virtual Host license (or Universal License): with one license you can install an unlimited number of Agents inside virtual machines on a single host.

 Note that using any other type of license besides Virtual Host will require an Advanced edition.
 Example: backup agent running inside Windows Server KVM VM will require Acronis Cyber Protect Advanced Server license.
 In this scenario, one license per VM is required.